 Section 1.
 Membership

 As provided in the Governance Charter, the business of the Network shall be managed by the membership.
-There shall be two categories of membership: Agency and Individual.
-The Membership committee is an ad-hoc committee of the Executive Committee and shall maintain a roster of the names and addresses of all agency and individual members.
+There shall be two categories of membership; Organizational and Individual.
+The Nominating & Elections Committee shall maintain a roster of all Members.

 Section 2.
-Agency Membership
+Organizational Membership

-A member agency is a public or private agency or organization that can or does address short and longer-term housing needs, health needs, case management, education, or other support services related to homelessness in Muskegon County.
+Any public or private agency, business, or organization that supports the Mission, Purpose, and Responsibilities of the Network is eligible to become an Organizational Member.

-Agency membership requires completion of the standard membership form annually.
+Organizational Membership requires completion of the standard membership form annually.

-An agency or organization may have more than one member attend membership meetings, but have only one vote as specified in the Governance Charter.
+An Organizational Member may have more than one employee, volunteer or representative attend Membership Meetings but will have only one vote as specified in the Governance Charter.

+An employee of an Organizational Member will not be eligible to become an Individual Member.

 Section 3.
 Individual Membership

-An individual member is a concerned community member or has a personal interest in the needs of the homeless in Muskegon County.
+Any person who supports the Mission, Purpose, and Responsibilities of the Network is eligible to become an Individual Member.

-Individual membership requires completion of the standard membership form annually.
+Individual Membership requires completion of the standard membership form annually.

 Section 4.
 Duties of Membership

-Agency and individual members are required to perform the following duties.
+Organizational and Individual Members are required to perform the following duties.

 Sign a Conflict of Interest Disclosure Statement.

-Collaborate with other members to work toward the Network mission, goals, and objectives.
+Collaborate with other Members to work toward the Network Mission, Purpose, Responsibilities, goals, and objectives.

 Abide by the Network Governance Charter, policies, and procedures.